n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_3.png)

-After you have entered all required fields of your respective provider save the data
+After you have entered all required fields of your respective provider, save the data

 ![](/_images/doc2/AllImportOptions_Email_4.png)